 What are the Types of DC Bonds?

 As we said before, there are different types of bonds that each serve their own purposes.
 Most of these can be categorized as either contract bonds or commercial bonds.
 Contract surety are required of contractors for government construction projects or projects that will cost over $100,000.
 These can themselves be put into one of three categories:

-- Bid Bonds – A bid bond protects obligees when a successful bidder backs out of a project after they’ve already committed to it.
+- Bid Bond – A bid bond protects obligees when a successful bidder backs out of a project after they’ve already committed to it.
 A claim against a bid bond would allow an obligee to be reimbursed for services that the principal promised and never rendered.
 It also provides protection if a principal fails to provide any other form of security or insurance.

 Contract bonds are required of contractors for construction projects, but other services might require commercial bonds instead.
 Commercial sureties bonds can usually be divided into the following categories:

-- License and Permit – A license and permit bond is often required for someone engaging in businesses such as real estate or automobile sales.
+- License & Permit – A license and permit bond is often required for someone engaging in businesses such as real estate or automobile sales.
 These licensing requirements vary from one state to the next, and you will need to know what the laws are regarding license and permit bonds in Washington DC.

-- Court Bonds – A court bond is purchased by plaintiffs or defendants to preserve the rights of the opposing party during a court case.
+- Court – A court bond is purchased by plaintiffs or defendants to preserve the rights of the opposing party during a court case.

-- Public Official Bonds – A public official bond is a surety that is purchased by a public official.
+- Public Official – A public official bond is a surety that is purchased by a public official.
 It protects the public from malfeasance should the official fail to perform their duties faithfully.

 - Miscellaneous – Miscellaneous bonds are commercial sureties that don’t fit into any other category.